Fardin2689/Auth_Frontend/README.md

 ## run the App

-Simply run the bellow scripts
+Simply run the bellow scripts.\
 Note: Do not forget to run the backend server.

 ### `npm i`